 Mostly, your gonna go for the heart and lungs.
 This is the highest percentage shot.
-The traditional way I take down an deer is broad side.
-It seems for me the best point of view and there is no obstructions of view when in range for the kill.
+The traditional way I take down a deer is broadside.
+It seems for me the best point of view and there are no obstructions of view when in range for the kill.
 However, there are quarter turns and views that you can use with a rifle or shotgun to knock a deer down.
-The quarter turns allow for a shot at the heart and lungs with the quarter turn towards you the more difficult shot.
-There are many reasons to choose a broadside shot so lets just cover a few here.
+The quarter turns to allow for a shot at the heart and lungs with the quarter-turn towards you the more difficult shot.
+There are many reasons to choose a broadside shot so let’s just cover a few here.

 Brachial Plexus shot with a crossbow